Ben Patrick Johnson: Social media and activism

 In 2006, Johnson launched a webcast called Life on the Left Coast.
 The video blog featured news, celebrity friends and humor segments.
 Johnson's political commentaries, another staple of the webcast, upset a variety of Christian Right Organizations including The Capital Resource Institute after Johnson condemned the CRI for its position on a bill pending in the California Legislature.
 CRI issued a statement denouncing Johnson, Equality California, and the webcast.
 After more than a million views on YouTube, Johnson put the show on hiatus to focus on writing and activism via Facebook and Twitter.

 Johnson is on the board of Gay Men's Chorus of Los Angeles.

 In September 2010, Johnson wrote and produced two political TV spots for Equality California, Whitman Shame and Cooley Shame.
 The ads, directed at CA Republican gubernatorial candidate Meg Whitman and Republican Attorney General candidate Steve Cooley, address the candidates' pledges to defend CA Prop 8 in a potential court challenge.
-Writing about EQCA and Johnson's ads, gay activist blogger Rex Wockner suggested that this was the first time a major LGBT organization had gone on the political offensive by playing hardball in TV ads about same-sex marriage.
+Writing about EQCA and Johnson's ads, gay activist blogger Rex Wockner suggested that this was the first time a major LGBTQ organization had gone on the political offensive by playing hardball in TV ads about same-sex marriage.